RoadieHQ/marketing-site/content/blog/backstage-fargate-up-and-running/index.md

 ## Conclusion

 Setting Backstage up and running on AWS Fargate requires multiple steps and configurations but provides a secure and manageable Backstage instance after the initial configuration is done.
+There are few avenues where this solution can evolve from here.
+Things like high availability and monitoring are something to think about when spinning up a Backstage instance as well and will eventually bring more complexity into the solution.
+With this tutorial you can get going and start experimenting with Backstage before moving into more complex architectures.